Solution: Reverse Words in a String

 Statement

-You are given a string, sentence, comprising words and leading or trailing spaces or multiple spaces between words.
-Your task is to reverse the order of its words without affecting the order of letters within the given word.
-Return the modified sentence.
+You are given a string sentence that may contain leading or trailing spaces, as well as multiple spaces between words.
+Your task is to reverse the order of the words in the sentence without changing the order of characters within each word.
+Return the resulting modified sentence as a single string with words separated by a single space, and no leading or trailing spaces.

 Note: A word is defined as a continuous sequence of non-space characters.
 Multiple words separated by single spaces form a valid English sentence.
 Therefore, ensure there is only a single space between any two words in the returned string, with no leading, trailing, or extra spaces.